abukowski21/SAMI3-GITM-python/README.md

 ## TODO:
+- Move the TODO list to GitHub issues page.
 - Turn the GITM & SAMI plotting routines into regular python scripts that can be imported into another script. (read data automatically, return data in a nice way, etc.)
  - Use argparse to call specific scripts
  - read data from linked and/or set directories.